Atlas of plant and animal histology

 ATP synthesis

-Most ATP in eukaryotic cells (non photosynthetic eukaryotes) is synthesized in mitochondria.
-The citric acid metabolic cycle uses Acetyl-CoA to produce CO2 and NADH.
-Electrons from NADH are transferred to the electron transport chain of proteins located in the inner mitochondrial membrane.
-Electrons are finally transferred to oxygen to give water.
-The transport process of electrons through these chain of proteins is able to move protons across the inner mitochondrial membrane, from mitochondrial matrix to the intermembrane space.
+Most ATP in eukaryotic cells (in non-photosynthetic eukaryotes) is synthesized in mitochondria.
+The citric acid metabolic cycle uses acetyl-CoA to produce CO2 and NADH.
+Electrons from NADH are transferred to the electron transport chain of proteins located in the cristae membrane.
+Electrons are finally transferred to oxygen to form water.
+The transport process of electrons through this chain of proteins is able to move protons across the cristae membrane, from the mitochondrial matrix to the cristae inner space.
 A gradient of protons is generated, which is used by the ATP synthase to produce ATP.
-ATP synthase is a transmembrane protein located in the inner mitochondrial membrane.
-This metabolic process is referred as oxidative phosphorylation because it chemically joins inorganic phosphorus and ADP into ATP.
-In anaerobic bacteria, which do not have mitochondria, this process takes place in the cell membrane.
+ATP synthase is a transmembrane protein located in the cristae membrane.
+This metabolic process is referred to as oxidative phosphorylation because the oxygen is the last electron acceptor, and it chemically joins inorganic phosphorus and ADP into ATP.
+The many copies of these enzymes and protein complexes make up to 80 % of the membrane weight.

 Synthesis of ATP